tyler-technologies-oss/forge-design-system/docs/ux-writing/glossary/glossary.md

 ## H

 ### Help
-Umbrella term for additional in application guidance.
+Umbrella term for additional assistance in an application.

 ---

-### Finish
+### Hide
-Conceals an element on screen (for example, enables the user to hide details or descriptions).
+Conceals an element on screen.

+> **Ex.** Hide columns, details, or descriptions.
 > **Compare with:** [*Show*](/ux-writing/glossary/#show)

 ---